 Rasoi’s creative kulfi dessert © Lisa Barber

 “You understand subtleties, like kulfi (ice cream) is made with black cardamom and not green.
 Chikkis are made from peanuts – we use pistachios, almonds and pine nuts to make it more luxurious.
 You have to be open to changes to innovate and create.”
-The signature chocolate samosa is one of his favourite modifications, a change that would make a purist blanch.
+The signature chocolate samosa is one of his favorite modifications, a change that would make a purist blanch.

 Chef Bhatia with his wife Rashima, Rasoi’s Managing Director © Christopher Papan